 #3 Plus500 – STP Broker with Zero Commission

 Plus500 is a UK based broker with zero commissions and low non-trading fees.
-They are regulated with the FCA and CySEC so we consider them low risk.
-Their parent company is a FTSE 250 company
+They are regulated with the FCA and CySEC.
+Their parent company is an FTSE 250 company

 You get one account type with access to multiple CFD markets.
 Forex, indices, commodities, shares, options, and ETFs are offered on the account.

 Typical spreads are low with zero commissions on forex.